merkys/ChEMBL-duplicate-test/README.md

 1. Ensure Open Babel v2.3.2 (the version used in the publication) is installed and executable using `obabel`.

+2. Install `IPC::Run3` Perl module.

-2. Execute `make distclean` to cleanup precomputed results.
+3. Execute `make distclean` to cleanup precomputed results.

-3. Execute `make` (`-j` should help to speed up a bit using parallel processes).
+4. Execute `make` (`-j` should help to speed up a bit using parallel processes).

 License
 -------